patrykwoz/aectech-stable-diffusion/README.md

  * In Visual Studio, right-click the project in Solution Explorer and go to Properties.
  * Under the Debug tab, specify the path to your local Revit installation's Revit.exe file.
 This ensures that Revit will be launched with the plugin when debugging.

+ 5. Follow the [Diffusion Models Setup Guide](./diffusion-models-setup.md) to download and setup your diffusion models

- 5. Start debugging by running the project in Visual Studio.
+ 6. Start debugging by running the project in Visual Studio.
 This should launch Revit with the plugin loaded for development and testing.

+## Useful links
+Coming soon...